pawadski/alertmanager-opsgenie-proxy/README.md

 Provides the ability to customize alert messages to be more OpsGenie friendly, such as enabling alias customization

-Made to work around https://github.com/prometheus/alertmanager/issues/1598
+Made to partially work around https://github.com/prometheus/alertmanager/issues/1598

 # install & dependencies